 The Bottom Line about Basement Apartments

 Some homeowners aren’t comfortable with the idea of renting out their basement apartment to strangers and prefer to use the space as an in-law suite instead.
-Whatever way you choose to use your basement space, the important thing is that you do things the right way the first time.
+Whatever way you choose to use your basement space, the important thing is that you do things the right way the first time to Prepare your basement finishing for rental.

 To turn a basement into an apartment takes patience and careful planning.
 This is why it’s important to research thoroughly and have a team of professionals who can help you make sure you can complete the basement renovation project on time and on budget.
 Invest in getting professional drawings made and make sure you are involved in the process and don’t just leave it up to the contractors you hire.
 By staying updated on the progress, you will be able to make sure you get the full value of your money.